saif9817/Interview-Fall-2020/README.md

 - Under the src\spaceX folder of the project, you will see that there is a class called Launches that currently allows users to get the launches for a specific year

-- In the src\index.ts file, you will see that a get endpoint has been setup for /yearly-launches, that allows the user to get the daily image by using the DailyImage class.
+- In the src\index.ts file, you will see that a get endpoint has been setup for /yearly-launches, that allows the user to get the launches for the current year using the Launches class.

 ### Required New Functionality